- 1 Why do people tan?

 How Does Using an Outdoor Tanning Lotion Benefit Me?

 It is important to note that you can have a bad reaction to outdoor tanning lotion.
 As such, you should always spot test it 24 hours in advance of tanning with it to ensure you are not going to have a reaction.
 Keep in mind that since different lotions have different formulas, you can have a reaction if you switch to a new lotion, so test every time you purchase.

 We have mentioned several times that different lotions have different formulas.
 But what is it that makes them different?
 While the exact ingredients vary widely, most outdoor tanning lotions fall into a few categories.

-- Accelerators: Accelerators can be used by those who are new to tanning or who have the tan they desire and want to maintain it.
+- Accelerators: Accelerators can be used by those who are new to tanning or who have the tan they desire and want to maintain.
 Their intention is to develop a base tan that you can build on with more time in the sun.

 - Bronzers: Bronzer outdoor tanning lotions are combined with either accelerators or maximizers.
 The bronzer refers to self-tanning lotion—or fake bake—that is mixed with the other ingredients to help you look darker immediately, getting you the color you want while your skin darkens underneath it.

 - Anti-Aging: Anti-aging outdoor tanning lotions are lotions that contain vitamins designed to fight signs of aging, especially those that result from sun damage.
 They can be accelerators or maximizers and can also be combined with bronzers.

 - Tattoo Protection: Tattoo protection is not something that is offered by many outdoor tanning lotions, but if you have tattoos, you will want to find a lotion that offers this protection.
 UV rays can fade and damage tattoos, and protecting them will allow them to remain vibrant for longer.